kodarn/Sparsnas/README.md

                  ----
                  FF??
 ```
-When we see FF as the highbyte, we can start to reason.
-We know the lowbyte must be somewhere between 00 & FF, right?
-FFFF would translate into -1 in decimal form, which would be a plausable intialization value.
-Other values, such as FF00, translates into  -256 (or 65280) which may be valid but seems less likely.
-So we start with an assumption that the Data column starts with the unscrambled value of 0xFFFF.
+When we see `FF` as the highbyte, we can start to reason.
+We know the lowbyte must be somewhere between `00` & `FF`, right? `FFFF` would translate into `-1` in decimal form, which would be a plausable intialization value.
+Other values, such as `FF00`, translates into `-256` (or `65280` decimal) which may be valid but seems less likely.
+So we start with an assumption that the Data column starts with the unscrambled value of `0xFFFF`.

 How do we figure out the XOR-key value?
 Well, this is what we're asking: ``48 ^ ?? = FF``  which in XOR-math translates into ``?? = 48 ^ FF``, which in turn equals ``B7``.